kamaradclimber/habitica-tasks/README.md

 Some tasks cannot be started before a given time.
 It's tempting to create them in advance but since we cannot work on them, they'll artificially change color (giving more XP for no good reason).

 To create a future task, use habitica interface to create a ToDo and add `[create_on:2021-05-26]` in the description.
-Then run habitica-tasks binary, it will delete the task (😱) and recreate it when you'll re-run the habitica-tasks binary on (or after) the planned creation date.
+Then run habitica-tasks binary, it will temporarily move the task as a daily starting on the create date.
+If you re-run the script on the `create_on` date, the daily will be removed and original ToDo will be created again.
+(If you don't run the script, the todo will appear anyway, so you can't loose your task).

 Tip: run `habitica-tasks` with a timer on your computer/server.

+## Late Tasks

+For "dailies" having a low frequency (less than once per week), a followup "LATE" task will be created to allow to make it right.
+Points/streak are already lost but at least you have an opportunity to do your task.
+If you don't want to do it anyway, just delete the `[LATE]` task.
+If a task is not suitable for this feature, just add `task-type:no-followup` tag to the daily.

 ## Jira tasks